We may earn a small affiliate commission when you buy through links in our articles.

 With Rockstar's previous game creating vast ecosystems, what GTA 6 animals can we expect to see, and will there be hunting?

-The GTA 6 trailer gave us a picturesque view of numerous GTA 6 locations, and our first glimpse at the animals that will populate the GTA 6 map.
+Both GTA 6 trailers gave us a picturesque view of numerous GTA 6 locations, and a good glimpse at the animals that will populate the GTA 6 map.
 But will there be a hunting system like in Red Dead Redemption 2?
 Legendary animals?
 Fishing?
 Crafting materials?
 That remains to be seen.

 Confirmed GTA 6 animals

-The GTA 6 trailer and several leaks have confirmed the presence of numerous animal species including:
+Both GTA 6 trailers and several leaks have confirmed the presence of numerous animal species including:

 • Birds